 When a tooth requires removal and implant tooth replacement, when the tooth is not in an esthetic area Dr. Oshetski places bone graft material in the socket to maintain the dimension of the jaw.
 After tooth loss, the body resorbs some of the width and height of bone to form a clot and rebuild a portion of the bone and gum.
-This process causes bone loss or atrophy, leading to inadequate bone to place an implant in the ideal position or giving an anesthetic result.
+This process causes bone loss or atrophy, leading to the inadequate bone to place an implant in the ideal position or giving an anesthetic result.
 To prevent this Dr. Oshetski places an ideal biological bone scaffold material and utilizes patients own biologic healing by incorporating platelets.
 This combination provides excellent healing and reliable bone quality and quantity.

 Membrane Bone Grafts

 When a large area requires bone regeneration for implant replacement Dr. Oshetski will perform a membrane bone graft.
-This procedure utilizes particulate bone that is molded and sculpted to full the missing portion and a collagen membrane is placed to seal off the graft so bone can grow below.
-This procedure is often necessary after many years of a missing teeth or after bone loss following an infected tooth.
+This procedure utilizes particulate bone that is molded and sculpted to full the missing portion and a collagen membrane is placed to seal off the graft so the bone can grow below.
+This procedure is often necessary after many years of missing teeth or after bone loss following an infected tooth.

 The largest areas to regenerate sometimes require the predictability of a block graft to regenerate the area.
-A piece or “block” of bone is place into the missing area and secured in place with screws.
+A piece or “block” of bone is placed into the missing area and secured in place with screws.
 This block builds ups contours predictably and maintains the shape required to place the implant is the best position and build-up the gum tissue.
-The block can be removed from a remote place in the patient’s jaw such a the mandibular ramus. alternatively, processed allografts or human bone blocks can be use.
+The block can be removed from a remote place in the patient’s jaw such a the mandibular ramus. alternatively, processed allografts or human bone blocks can be used.

-When possible Dr. Oshetski will place implants into the position where the the tooth root was in the same appointment.
-Typically reserved for an esthetic area, the immediate implant procedure is a tremendous service to those patients about to loose an anterior tooth.
+When possible Dr. Oshetski will place implants into the position where the tooth root was in the same appointment.
+Typically reserved for an esthetic area, the immediate implant procedure is a tremendous service to those patients about to lose an anterior tooth.
 The immediate implant tooth looks exactly like the missing tooth and preserves the gum contours.
 Immediate implants are also used in the TeethXpress protocol, providing a full arch of implant teeth immediately.
-This wonderful technology is enabling those about to loose all their teeth the capability of not wearing a complete denture as the teeth are placed in the same procedure.
+This wonderful technology is enabling those about to lose all their teeth the capability of not wearing a complete denture as the teeth are placed in the same procedure.

 Dental Implant Gum Grafts

 After tooth loss, both bone and gum tissue is lost.
 To restore the esthetic and protective function of the gum tissue Dr. Oshetski will often perform a gum graft to build back the missing portion of gum.
-This procedure is painless and utilizes a small portion of the patients gum tissue from another area of the mouth.
+This procedure is painless and utilizes a small portion of the patient’s gum tissue from another area of the mouth.